-The "kiddie tax" generally applies to most unearned income of children under age 19 and of full-time students under age 24 (unless the students provide more than half of their own support from earned income).
-Before 2018, unearned income subject to the kiddie tax was generally taxed at the parents' tax rate.
+The "kiddie tax" generally applies to unearned income beyond \$2,200 (for 2020) of children under age 19 and of full-time students under age 24 (unless the students provide more than half of their own support from earned income).
+The TCIA had made the kiddie tax harsher, taxing income subject to the tax according to the tax brackets used for trusts and estates.